Dalat Vietnam Travel Guide

 Good for experienced riders.

-Pleasant in central areas.
+Pleasant in downtown areas.

 Good for seeing multiple attractions, often include guide and transport.